CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 - Okta
   - A cloud-hosted identity and access management service
 - Server2Server
-  - Homegrown implementation of client credentials OIDC flow
+  - ReportStream's implementation of client credentials OIDC flow
 - Azure Function Keys
   - Azure configured shared secrets for authorization
   - Does not handle authentication at all!
 (Any user can use any key and the system will work)